pwaldhauer/elizabeth/README.md

 * Prerequisites: Install NodeJS

-* Install it by cloning the Repo, downloading the .zip file or using `npm install -g elizabeth`
+* Clone the repo/download the .zip and run `npm install` OR install using `npm install -g elizabeth` :)
-* Use `npm install` to install the dependencies
 * Use `./ellie.js` (or just `ellie` if installed via npm) to see usage information
 * Configure your instance using `ellie init`
 * Export your data using `ellie export`